 Figure 5.
 A. Correlogram showing strength of ordinary (upper triangle) and phylogenetic (lower triangle) correlations between characters.
 Both size and color of the circles indicate the strength of the correlation (R2).
 B. Scatterplot of phylogenetic correlation against ordinary correlation showing a strong linear relationship (R2 = 0.92, 95% confidence between 0.90 and 0.93).
 Light red and blue boxes indicate congruent negative and positive correlations respectively.
 Darker red and blue boxes indicate strong (<-0.5 or >0.5) negative and positive correlation coefficients respectively.

-Evolution of nematocyst shape – The greatest evolutionary change in haploneme nematocyst shape occurred in a single shift towards elongation in the stem of Tendiculophora, which contains the majority of described siphonophore species, i.e. all siphonophores other than Cystonects, Apolemia, and Pyrostephidae.
+Evolution of nematocyst shape – The greatest evolutionary change in haploneme nematocyst shape (elongation) occurred in a single shift towards elongation in the branch leading to Tendiculophora, which contains the majority of described siphonophore species, i.e. all siphonophores other than Cystonects, Apolemia, and Pyrostephidae.
 There is one secondary return to more oval, less elongated haplonemes in Erenna, but it does not reach the sphericity present in Cystonectae or Pyrostephidae (Fig. 6).
 Heteroneme evolution presents a less discrete evolutionary history.
-Tendiculophora evolved more elongate heteronemes along the stem, but the difference between theirs and other siphonophores’ is much smaller than the variation in shape within Tendiculophora, bearing no phylogenetic signal within this clade.
-In this clade, the evolution of heteroneme shape has diverged in both directions, and there is no correlation with haploneme shape (Fig. 6), which has remained fairly constant (elongation between 1.5 and 2.5).
+Tendiculophora evolved more elongate heteronemes before diversifying, but the difference between theirs and other siphonophores’ is much smaller than the variation in elongation within Tendiculophora, bearing no phylogenetic signal within this clade.
+In this clade, the evolution of heteroneme elongation has diverged in both directions, and there is no correlation with haploneme elongation (Fig. 6), which has remained fairly constant (elongation between 1.5 and 2.5).

 Figure 6.
 Phylomorphospace showing haploneme and heteroneme elongation (log scaled).
 Orange area delimits rod-shaped haplonemes, the blue area covers oval and round-shaped haplonemes.
 Smaller dots and lines represent phylogenetic relationships and ancestral states of internal nodes under BM.
 Species nodes in red lack either haplonemes or heteronemes, and their values are projected onto the axis of the nematocyst type they bear.
 Cystonects have no tentacle heteronemes and are projected onto the haploneme axis.
 Apolemiids have no tentacle haplonemes and are projected onto the heteroneme axis.

-Haploneme and heteroneme shape share 21% of their variance across extant values, and 53% of the variance in their shifts along the branches of the phylogeny.
+Haploneme and heteroneme elongation share 21% of their variance across extant values, and 53% of the variance in their shifts along the branches of the phylogeny.
 However, much of this correlation is due to the sharp contrast between Pyrostephidae and their sister group Tendiculophora.
-We searched for regime shifts in the evolution of haploneme nematocyst shape characters using SURFACE (Ingram and Mahler 2013).
+We searched for regime shifts in the evolution of haploneme nematocyst length and width using SURFACE (Ingram and Mahler 2013).
 SURFACE identified eight distinct OU regimes in the evolutionary history of haploneme length and width (Fig. 7A).
 The different regimes are located (1) in cystonects, (2) in most of Tendiculophora, (3) in most diphyomorphs, (4) in Cordagalma ordinatum, (5) in Stephanomia amphytridis, (6) in pyrostephids, (7) in Diphyes dispar + Abylopsis tetragona, and (8) in Erenna spp.

 Figure 7.
 SURFACE plots showing convergent evolutionary regimes modelled under OU for (A) haploneme nematocyst length & width, and (B) for PC1 & PC2 of all continuous characters with the exception of terminal filament nematocysts, and removing taxa with inapplicable character states.
 Node numbers on the tree label different regimes, regimes of the same color are identified as convergent.
 Small circles on the scatterplots indicate species values, large circles indicate the average position of the OU optima (theta) for a given combination of convergent regimes.